Theodrosrun/loop-of-legends/README.md

     - `3`: Right direction

 The server can send the following messages:
 - `DONE`: Indicating successful completion of the previous request.
+See details below.
 - `STRT`: Signaling the start of the game.
 - `REPT`: Reporting game events or status.
 - `UPTE <map>`: Used to send the map.
 Updating the game state.
 - `EROR`: Error message for any issues encountered.
+See details below.
 - `ENDD`: Indicates the end of the game.

 Common messages